 Read our full review of Pici.

 Pici has branches across Hong Kong.

-It takes one look at SPIGA’s trendy industrial interiors to quickly see that this is not your mamma’s traditional trattoria.
-A buzzing Hong Kong hot spot, helmed by Michelin-starred chef Enrico Bartolini, SPIGA serves fine Italian fare with a contemporary twist.
-Bartolini reinterprets classic Italian food and puts his own outstanding spin on dishes like his famous Osso Bucco and Vitello Tonnato.
-SPIGA’s beetroot risotto with gorgonzola cheese sauce is also one for the books.
+It only takes one look at Spiga’s trendy industrial interiors to see that this is not your mama’s traditional trattoria!
+A buzzing Hong Kong hotspot, helmed by Michelin-starred chef Enrico Bartolini, Spiga serves fine Italian fare with a contemporary twist.
+Bartolini reinterprets classic Italian food and puts his own outstanding spin on dishes like his famous Carbonara d’anatra and Ricciola Giapponese.
+Spiga’s Pappardelle al ragù di guancia is also one for the books.

-You don’t need to travel far to experience a Southern Italian holiday.
-Just mosey on over to Osteria Marzia at The Fleming for a slice of the seaside coast.
-The contemporary Italian restaurant specializes in modern seafood dishes from Campania, Amalfi, Puglia and Southern Sicily.
-There, graze on plates of baby squid fritti with green chilli, and Hamachi with cherry tomatoes to start, then move on to pasta offerings like Chitarra with Boston Lobster.
-If you aren’t feeling carbs, main dishes like swordfish Palermo and Branzino Acqua Pazza are a treat.
-Linger over desserts like the crostata di frutta and gianduja.
-A complimentary limoncello will round things off.
+You don’t need to travel far to experience a Southern Italian holiday – just mosey on over to Osteria Marzia at The Fleming for a slice of the seaside coast.
+The contemporary Italian restaurant specialises in modern seafood dishes from Campania, Amalfi, Puglia, and Southern Sicily.
+There, graze on plates from the 2022 winter menu like Spaghetti with Bronte pistachios and Sicilian anchovies.
+The Linguine with Boston Lobster is another dish you can tuck into to warm yourself up in the colder months.
+If you aren’t feeling carbs, dishes like Pescato del Giorno, or catch of the day, is perfect for sharing with the whole table.